just-nilux/Icarus/docs/strategies/strategy_development_protocol.md

 # Strategy Development Protocol

-## 0. Suggest an Hypothesis
+## 0. Hypothesis Statement
-A hypothesis is a simple claim that can be proven or disputed statistically.
+* Make an hypothesis statement that can be proven or disputed statistically and also describe how it might be useful as a trading strategy component.
+Which problem it solves?

-## 1. Define Hypothesis
+## 1. Hypothesis Definition
-* Define the hypothesis to be clearly formulized like:
+1. Formulize the hypothesis clearly:
     * When x happens, y happens
     * Event of x is correlated with y
+    * X is correct
+2. Define each element of the hypothesis and its features mathematically
+3. Define the metrics to measure success/accuracy

-## 2. Collect Data for Hypothesis
+## 2. Hypothesis Testing
+This step is different than backtesting since it runs the logic then as an outcome it only checks the actual result, but not the reflection of it on the equity curve or strategy stats which blends the effect of entry/exit rules, position sizing and risk management.
+The latter is the case for the backtest.
 1. Analyze market samples to investigate the hypothesis from statistical point of view:
     * Is it ever true?
     * What is the possibility for each occurence to be true?
 (Accuracy)